iaroslav-ai/convex-envelopes-py/README.md

-#Convexification of Learning from Constraints.
+#Convexification of Learning from Constraints

 This code demonstrates techniques to obtain a convex optimization problem whose solution are equivalent to solution of optimization of the form min_{w \in W,y \in Y} f(w,y) + r(w), where it is assumed that f(w, y) is convex for fixed y and r is convex.